gobeyondidentity/customer-docs/docs/contribute/edit-content-significant-changes.md

    ---
    ```

-4. Make your changes to the content and run the following command to build and review your changes.
+5. Make your changes to the content and run the following command to build and review your changes.

    ```bash
    yarn start
    ```

    This command starts a local development server and opens a browser window.
 Most changes are reflected live without having to restart the server.
-If a browser window doesn\'t open, go to **http://localhost:3000/** to view your local changes.
+If a browser window doesn't open, go to **http://localhost:3000/** to view your local changes.

-1. Perform a self-review of your markdown and make sure your changes or additions follow the [style guidelines](./style-guide.md).
+6. Perform a self-review of your markdown and make sure your changes or additions follow the [style guidelines](./style-guide.md).

-1. Verify that the PR won't generate warnings or errors, such as broken links.
+7. Verify that the PR won't generate warnings or errors, such as broken links.
 If so, address them and ensure it builds without issues.

    ```bash
    npm run clear
    yarn build
    ```

-7. When you're ready to submit a pull request, add your changes.
+8. When you're ready to submit a pull request, add your changes.

    ```bash
    git add --all
    ```

-8. Commit your changes with a descriptive summary, for example, *Add clarity to the data table component usage examples*.
+9. Commit your changes with a descriptive summary, for example, *Add clarity to the data table component usage examples*.

    ```bash
    git commit -m "short description of the change"